LovelaceAcademy/Learn/index.md

  2) Allow anyone to demonstrate their knowledge and practical experience through **certifications**
  3) Host a **community-powered learning platform** that rewards engagement and collaboration

 Not sure where to start?
-Go and [get started](https://learn.lovelace.academy/getting-started/why-cardano)
+[Get started with Lovelace Academy ➡️](https://learn.lovelace.academy/getting-started/why-cardano)